singh-man/books/crackingTheCoding/17_hard.md

 **Pre-Processing Solution: O(N³)**

-A large part of the slowness of the"simple"solution above is due  to the fact we have to do O(N) work each time  we  want to check a potential square.
+A large part of the slowness of the "simple" solution above is due  to the fact we have to do O(N) work each time  we  want to check a potential square.
 By doing some pre-processing, we can  cut  down the  time  of isSquare to O(1).
 The time of the  whole algorithm is reduced to O(N³).

 If we analyze what isSquare does,  we  realize  that all it ever  needs to know  is if the  next squareSize items, on the  right  of as well as below particular cells, are zeros.
 We can pre-compute this data in a straight­ forward, iterative fashion.